-“Hey folks let me tell you, upon returning from this camp I must say, this trip will be forever burned into memory.
+“Hey folks, let me tell you, upon returning from this camp I must say, this trip will be forever burned into memory.
 Was it difficult – yes, but those are the adventures one remembers most.
 We hiked, we glassed, we survived on the mountain.
 You talk about gorgeous country … Kodiak is tough to beat when it comes to scenery … absolutely breathtaking.
 The goats, the deer and the ducks – all completely awesome.
-Seven thousand dollars for this mountain goat hunt is a complete steal, and if you need a Sitka blacktail, the extra two thousand is a no brainer.
+Nine thousand dollars for this mountain goat hunt is a complete steal, and if you need a Sitka blacktail, the extra two thousand is a no-brainer.
 For anyone wanting to hunt mountain goat up in the alpine of Kodiak, I highly recommend applying for this tag.”
-Eric Pawlak – Manager – WTA TAGS
+Eric Pawlak – Director – WTA TAGS

 (duck & fox included if time permits)

 Contact WTA TAGS for professional application assistance 1-800-755-8247.
 The Alaska draw deadline is December 15th.

 Non-resident deer tag $300

 1×1 guiding, meals, camp, field care of trophy